-I live and work in a remote area of the Great Smokey Mountains, in Western North Carolina USA.
+I'm located in a remote area of the Great Smokey Mountains USA.
 Before becoming a knife maker, I was a Policeman in a Large Northern City, for approx 20 years, the last ten in plain clothes on the warrant squad, was full of action packed adventure which I loved...
 My law enforcement career, abruptly ended through no fault of my own, politics etc. and left me to look for a new home as well as employment.
 I could have simply continued with Law Enforcement else where, but I had done it all, and was actually slightly weary of Crips, Bloods, Da hood, and my human trash collecting chores.

-full time....which (after 12 yrs full time) is not recommended for making easy or lots of money.
-This was the start of a journey into knife making that can really only be fully understood by those that take the path.
+full time..This was the start of a journey into knife making that can really only be fully understood by those that take the path.

-When one looks at a knife, it appears a simple tool, yet making one that looks and functions perfectly is a constant challenge, and skill that takes great time and patience to master....I am also a marshal artist, and can tell you it's one of those type deals.
+When one looks at a knife, it appears a simple tool, yet making one that looks and functions perfectly is a constant challenge, and skill that takes great time and patience to master....I am also a martial artist, and can tell you it's one of those type deals.

 My background in Police work lead me toward making knives that were valuable as weapons as well as cutting tools.
 The police world taught me first hand that sometimes, circumstances put peoples lives at risk.
 Failure of the weapon or tool in the hand at that moment can be devastating.

 I procured all available mil spec's on Military knives,